alainbuyze/ai-capstone-master/README.md

 #### Run the tests
 From the root directory of the repository, run **python unittests/ApiTests.py**

-This will execute 4 test:
+This will execute 5 test:
 1. test the train functionality
 2. test for appropriate failure in case of no data or ill-formed input
 3. test the predict functionality
 4. test the log functionality
+5. test the data ingestion (invoices to ts data regeneration)

 ## Are there unit tests for the model?
 The unittests are available in the directory **unittests**, the python module **ModelTests.py**